Chapter 4: Construction Details, Section 58: Sound Walls

 - Before placement of bedding and forms, check foundation and grades for conformance with the plans and specifications.
 If the foundation is questionable, contact the district materials engineer.

 - Inspect and document any pile driving or drilling operations.
 Verify that proper splicing methods are being used.

-Ensure that all specified preconstruction sampling, testing, and inspection are performed.
+Make sure that all specified preconstruction sampling, testing, and inspection are performed.
 Verify that preconstruction testing is done at an authorized laboratory qualified to perform the tests and that material test results comply with the specifications.

-For masonry block sound walls, ensure that the contractor has a certified special inspector and authorized laboratory to do required sampling, testing, and inspection.
+For masonry block sound walls, verify that the contractor has a certified special inspector and authorized laboratory to do required sampling, testing, and inspection.
 The special inspector must be an International Code Council certified structural masonry special inspector.
 The special inspector must prepare daily reports and perform the inspections required in Section 1705A.4, “Masonry Construction,” of the 2016 California Building Code.